The Last House on the Left: New Zealand

 The film was banned by New Zealand's Video Recordings Authority in 1988.
 The ban was lifted in 2004 when the DVD was passed with an R18 rating.

 Rare or lost scenes

 Many different versions of the film exist on various DVD and VHS releases struck from different cuts of the film, many of them from different countries.
-To get a completely uncut version is difficult as even some cinema machinists cut footage from prints of the movie before screening it during the 1970s; many copies were cut or "hacked to pieces" and because of this, some scenes have become rarities.
+Getting a completely uncut version is difficult, as even some cinema projectionists cut footage from prints of the movie before screening it in the 1970s; many copies were cut or "hacked to pieces," and as a result, some scenes have become rarities.